tomduck/pandoc-eqnos/README.md

     output, this feature should be used together with pandoc's `--number-offset`
     [option](https://pandoc.org/MANUAL.html#option--number-sections)
     set to the same integer value.
-For LaTeX/PDF, this option offsets the actual section numbers as required.
+For LaTeX/pdf, this option offsets the actual section numbers as required.

   * `eqnos-default-env` - Name of the default LaTeX environment (default: 'equation').
+See [Environments](#environments), below.

 Note that variables beginning with `eqnos-` apply to only pandoc-eqnos, whereas variables beginning with `xnos-` apply to all of the pandoc-fignos/eqnos/tablenos/secnos.